Generalizing Reduced Rank Extrapolation to Low-Rank Matrix Sequences

 In the literature, there exist many iterative solvers that approximate the stabilizing solution of an \ac{ARE} with sparse coefficients.
 A comprehensive overview and comparison of different solvers is given in~\cite{benner2020numerical}.
 In that comparison study, one of the most performant solvers is the RADI method, first described in~\cite{benner2018radi}.
 In this section, we only give a very brief introduction to the RADI method since our focus is on how to accelerate RADI using the generalizations of \ac{RRE} derived in the previous sections; see~\cite{benner2018radi} for more details on the full version of RADI\@.

 The iterations of RADI can be described as follows.
 For a given initialization $X_1 = Z_1 D_1 Z_1^\TT$, write the initial residual as

 where

 see, for example, \cite{BenLP08} for a comparison.
-Subsequent iterates $X_2, X_3, \ldots$ (and residuals) may then be determined using the nonstationary RADI iteration map~\eqref{eqn:X=F(X) lr} shown in Algorithm~\ref{alg:radi}.
+Subsequent iterates $X_2, X_3, \ldots$ (and the corresponding residuals) may then be computed using the nonstationary RADI iteration map shown in Algorithm~\ref{alg:radi}; cf.~\eqref{eqn:X=F(X) lr}, but with nonstationary~$F_i$.
 Note that complex shift parameters (with negative real part) can also be used in RADI, in which case complex arithmetic has to be used, e.g., in computing the low-rank factors~$V_{i+1}$ and~$\tilde Y_{i+1}$ of the increments. \cite[Proposition~3]{benner2018radi} describes how to handle a pair of complex-conjugated shifts at once, reducing the use of complex arithmetic, which is implemented in~\cite[\texttt{mess\_lrradi}]{SaaKB-mmess-all-versions}, but, for simplicity, not reflected in Algorithm~\ref{alg:radi}.
 However, Algorithm~\ref{alg:radi} extends~\cite[formula~(12)]{benner2018radi} to nonzero initializations, $X_1\neq 0$.
 Note that the residuals permit $\mathscr{R}(X_i) = R_i T R_i^\TT$, where the inner factor~$T$ is fixed for all iterations $i\in\NN$.

 An attractive feature of RADI is that the rank of the residual is bounded from above by $r$.
 The initialization $X_1$ fully determines the maximum rank $r$.
 If the spectrum of $(A, E)$ is in the open left half plane, the initialization $X_1 = 0$ is typically used.
 In this case, the residual factors~\eqref{eqn:riccati:residual} collapse to $R_1=C^\TT$ and $T=I$ and, hence, the rank of the residual is equal to $\rank(C^\TT C)=\rank(C)$.